pu2clr/SI4735/README.md

 Imagine that you want to use an LCD device to show information about something you are creating, for example, an application that monitors temperature and atmospheric pressure conditions.
 It is known that there are several libraries for controlling the LCD available on Arduino environment.
 Given that, why would you build the code to control the LCD?
 Your application's focus is on monitoring temperature and pressure conditions, not controlling the LCD.
 Well... unless you need an LCD feature that hasn't been implemented in any of the available libraries, there's no point in developing your own code to control the LCD in my opinion.

 Other reasons to use an Arduino Library is to reduce the programming complexity and to increase the robustness of your application.
 It makes life easier for the developers.
-You do not have to be a software engineer, to understand that.
+You do not have to be a software engineer to understand that.
 To make an analogy with Electronics, using a library is not very different of using a IC with several encapsulated functions.
 Said that, why do many technicians and engineers use the TDA1072 IC to build a receiver?
-Certainly because building a complete circuit to do the same functions as a TDA1072 do would take a lot of time and money.
+Certainly because building a complete circuit to do the same functions as a TDA1072 does, would take a lot of time and money.
 To interact with TDA1072 IC, the user just need to understand the functions of the TDA1072 pins (interface), without worrying about the internal implementation details of this IC.
 Libraries use the same paradigm.
 That is, you just need to understand how to interact with the library through its functions.
-You don't need to know the implementation details.
+You don't needs to know the implementation details.

 Finally, if you use a library to deal with IC2 bus (Wire.h); TFT, OLED, SPI devices, and Serial UART communication as well, why do not use a library to deal with SI473X devices?
 Well, the PU2CLR Arduino Library can offer more comfort, development agility and robustness to your project.
 It is important to remember that, unlike closed solutions, this library is open source.
 So, if you want, you can know the implementation details by studying the source code.
 To use this library or not, that is the question and your choice.

 ## SI4735 Library construction history

 I started my work on building an Arduino library for SI473X family devices in early November 2019.
-The initial idea was to build a receiver by using an Arduino board, few components and the SI4735 device made by Silicon Labs.
+The initial idea was to build a receiver by using an Arduino board, a few components and the SI4735 device made by Silicon Labs.
 Checking some videos on Youtube, I realized that the receiver besed on Si4735-D60 could go far beyond the initial proposal, __including listening to amateur radio and citizens band stations on SSB mode__.
 Via forums and websites, I also realized that there was a great demand for experimenters who would like to see the SI4735 device working on SSB mode.
-So, instead of developing a simple receiver based on the SI4735, __I decided to develop a library for Arduino platform that would provide full support to the SI4735 and all SI473X device family as well__.
+So, instead of developing a simple receiver based on the SI4735, __I decided to develop a library for the Arduino platform that would provide full support to the SI4735 and all SI473X device family as well__.

 With this library, more than 60 examples were developed using various display types.
 [These examples can assist the experimenter in building their own receiver](https://github.com/pu2clr/SI4735/tree/master/examples).